 Cancer sometimes begins in one part of the body before spreading to other areas.
 This process is known as metastasis.

-More than 1 in 3 people will develop some form of cancer during their lifetime.
+1 in 2 people will develop some form of cancer during their lifetime.
 In the UK, the 4 most common types of cancer are:

 There are more than 200 different types of cancer, and each is diagnosed and treated in a particular way.
 You can find links on this page to information about other types of cancer.